sidsharma27/techio-swift-template/markdowns/welcome.md

 # Visual and Interactive Content

-Tech.io provides all the tools to embed visual and interactive content like a Web app or a Unix terminal.
+Tech.io provides all the tools to embed visual and interactive contents like a Web app or a Unix terminal.
 Please refer to the [documentation](/doc) to learn more about the viewer integrations.